anshulraj2098/sql_projects/read_me.md

 # Basic Question:
   1. How many unique customer's we have?
+       '''sql
+                        SELECT COUNT(DISTINCT category)
+                as total_category
+                FROM retail_sales;
+       '''

-  2. How many unique categories?
+  3. How many unique categories?
 Also, what are they?

 # Stake Holders Question:
   1. The total sales made on '2022-11-05'?